dramantsevich/com.expertsoft.luch/README.md

 6. Click "Send form"
 7. Check popup "Your message was sent successfully"

-ID:2.User select wathces and click "One click order" enter only field "Your Name" and see "Please fill out this field."
+ID:One click order test 1-2.User select wathces and click "One click order" enter only field "Your Name" and see "Please fill out this field."

 1. Launch site "https://luch.by/en/"
 2. Click "One click order" on the any watches